Necklift Procedure in Long Beach, California

 A more serious complication, also rare, is facial nerve damage that can lead to muscle paralysis.

-For more questions, please call our office at the number below.
+For more questions about Neck lift surgery at Estea Laser & Cosmetic Center, please call our office at the number below.